Sunday, 26 March 2017

 The film was a light-hearted spy caper called "Keeping up with the Jones" which was quite amusing and suited our happy mood.
 It was a lovely day.

-Saturday 11 March 2017
+Saturday, 11 March 2017

 Shoe shopping

 Today I took Grandma shopping for shoes.
-David came too, having just arrived home for a visit from Dundee, and Grandma was absolutely delighted to see him.
-David's presence meant that I could drop them off right outside Grandma's favourite shoe shop in Hamilton and then go and park the car.
+Davie came too, having just arrived home for a visit from Dundee, and Grandma was absolutely delighted to see him.
+Davie's presence meant that I could drop them off right outside Grandma's favourite shoe shop in Hamilton and then go and park the car.
 When I joined them in the shop the news was not good.
 Grandma's favourite type of shoe, comfy but smart (patent leather) with a small heel, do not seem to be in style just now.
 She didn't like the flat, more casual shoes that are currently on offer, and I can understand that; she has always dressed simply but elegantly and wants something with a bit of style.
 I will need to do some research on where to find shoes for her.

 We then headed to Marks and Spencer for a light lunch and she got a few bits of shopping there, including her beloved Saturday Herald.

-Friday 10 March 2017
+Friday, 10 March 2017

 Forest Friday